-The distal convoluted tubule (DCT) is about 5mm long.
-Its epithelium is lower than that of the PCT, and although there are a few microvilli, there is no distinct brush border.
-The distal tubules coalesce to form “Collecting ducts” that are about 20mm long and pass through the renal cortex and medulla to empty into the pelvis of the kidney at the apexes of the medullary pyramids.
+The distal convoluted tubule (DCT) is about 5 mm long.
+It has a lower epithelium than the PCT.
+There are a few microvilli, but there is no clear brush border.
+The distal tubules coalesce to form “collecting ducts” that are about 20 mm long and pass through the renal cortex and medulla to empty into the pelvis of the kidney at the apexes of the medullary pyramids.

 4. Collecting tubule

 Which receives urine from the distal tubule.
 They line it with high column cells.
 They make the epithelium of the collecting ducts up of “principal cells” (P-cells) and “Intercalated cells” (I-cells).

 Which predominate are relatively tall and have few organelles.
 It involves them in “Sodium absorption” and “Vasopressin” stimulate Water reabsorption.

 which are present in a smaller number and are also found in the distal tubules, have more microvilli, cytoplasmic vesicles, and mitochondria.
 They are concerned with acid secretion and HCO3– transport.
 The total length of the nephrons, including the collecting ducts, ranges from 45 to 65 mm.